cjfuller/rjsx-mode/README.md

 the [Khan Academy style guidelines for jsx](https://github.com/Khan/style-guides/blob/master/style/react.md).

 The refactor from web-mode.el is still in progress, and there are still some minor indentation issues.
-Notably: tags are over-indented following the close of a self-closing tag (`/>`) on a line by itself.
 The tests reflect the desired style and as a result, the build is failing.
 Check the status to see what still needs to be fixed.

 ## Installation